 - Have completed various extra monograph activities involving examining the leaf pattern and flower detail of your chosen plant; completing a drawing (with eyes closed) of your plant; and tasting your plant to identify your 5 key words - Have written 300 words summarising what you feel is important about your chosen plant - Have completed your monograph.
-You have 6 weeks after the release of Unit 12 to submit your final assignment - the herb monograph.
+You have 6 weeks after the release of Unit 12 to complete all units and submit your final assignment the herb monograph.